jharlow/www/src/posts/a-post-with-code-samples.md

 };
 ```

-If you want to include beautiful screen recordings, you can use the aforementioned video embedding, or alternatively, I prefer to use `asciinema`, which is a terminal-based text player:
+If you want to include beautiful screen recordings, you can use the video embedding.
+Personally, I prefer to use `asciinema`, which is a terminal-based text player:

 {% asciinema "yrkIY8pZ655d4xQ2KI2q01esV", "fzf demo" %}